Key Requirements For The City of El Paso Paving, Excavation, and Monitoring Well Bond

 How do you decommission a groundwater monitoring well?

-That's easy!
-Simply backfill the area with clean, uncontaminated material until it reaches 0.5 m below ground level and seal off any cracks in the earth by filling them up with bentonite or grout – then all that should be left is to wait for your site to eventually revert into its natural state of being so no one will know anything ever happened there at all!
+That’s easy!
+Simply backfill the area with clean, uncontaminated material until it reaches 0.5 m below ground level and seal off any cracks in the earth by filling them up with bentonite or grout – then all that should be left is to wait for your site to eventually revert to its natural state of being, so no one will know anything ever happened there at all!

 How do shallow wells work?